mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-care-for-stuttering.md

 - Offer praise rather than criticism.
 It’s better to praise your child for speaking clearly than to draw attention to stuttering.
 If you do correct your child’s speech, do so in a gentle, positive way.
 - Accept your child just as he or she is.
 Don’t react negatively or criticise or punish your child for stuttering.
 This can add to feelings of insecurity and self-consciousness.
 Support and encouragement can make a big difference.

-For more Chiropratic Care checkout our workshops.
+For more Chiropractic Care checkout our workshops.